What is the primary function of yellow bone marrow? | Channels for Pearson+

 1

-Understand the different types of bone marrow: Red bone marrow is primarily involved in hematopoiesis, which is the production of blood cells, including red blood cells, white blood cells, and platelets.
-Yellow bone marrow, on the other hand, is primarily involved in the storage of fat.
+Understand the composition of bone marrow: Bone marrow is a soft tissue found in the hollow interior of bones.
+There are two types: red bone marrow and yellow bone marrow.

-Recognize the location and composition of yellow bone marrow: Yellow bone marrow is found in the medullary cavity of long bones and is composed mainly of adipocytes, which are cells specialized in storing fat.
+Identify the function of red bone marrow: Red bone marrow is primarily involved in hematopoiesis, which is the production of red blood cells, white blood cells, and platelets.

-Identify the primary function of yellow bone marrow: The main role of yellow bone marrow is to store fat, which serves as an energy reserve for the body.
+Recognize the function of yellow bone marrow: Yellow bone marrow primarily serves as a storage site for fat.
+It consists mainly of adipocytes (fat cells) and can serve as an energy reserve.

-Differentiate between the functions of red and yellow bone marrow: While red bone marrow is active in blood cell production, yellow bone marrow's primary function is fat storage, although it can convert to red marrow under certain conditions, such as severe blood loss.
+Differentiate between the functions: While red bone marrow is active in blood cell production, yellow bone marrow is more involved in fat storage and does not play a direct role in hematopoiesis.

-Consider the physiological significance of fat storage in yellow bone marrow: Fat stored in yellow bone marrow can be mobilized and used as an energy source during periods of increased energy demand or starvation.
+Consider the physiological significance: The fat stored in yellow bone marrow can be utilized by the body as an energy source during periods of starvation or increased energy demand.

 Related Videos